A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Conclusion

 \section{Conclusion}

-In the golden age of computer architecture, new technologies, architectures, and applications are rapidly expanding the design space, creating a need for fast exploration.
-We propose \name to unify representations across application, software, architecture, and circuit levels, enabling design space exploration via graph traversal.
-This unification allows \name to support at-will simulation, i.e., simulating at user-defined granularity.
-Building on these concepts, \thiswork enhances usability with a programming language and scope-based metric retrieval, improving programmability and explainability for novel system design in emerging domains.
-Extensive case studies demonstrate \name’s at-will simulation capabilities, as well as \thiswork’s programmability and explainability.
+In the golden age of computer architecture, new systems are rapidly expanding the design space, creating a need for fast exploration.
+We propose \name to unify representations across system stacks and separate performance models and cost modeling, enabling flexible, tightly coupled cost co-simulation.
+Building on these concepts, \thiswork enhances usability through a front-end interface that automatically generates and constrains design spaces.
+Moreover, \thiswork provides scope-based metric retrieval and aggregation exposure, improving programmability and explainability for cross-stack cost modeling.
+Extensive case studies demonstrate \name's usability in cross-stack system representation while showcasing its applicability to emerging and conventional systems.